• Skip to primary navigation

 timothy.brown10@okstate.edu

-Dr. Timothy D. Brown has an interdisciplinary background in materials and electronic devices, which he uses to characterize, model, and benchmark brain-inspired devices built from nonlinear electrothermal materials.
+[Alumni] Dr. Timothy D. Brown has an interdisciplinary background in materials and electronic devices, which he uses to characterize, model, and benchmark brain-inspired devices built from nonlinear electrothermal materials.
 His work focuses on the translation and exploitation of nonlinear dynamical principles to design neuromorphic components like artificial axons and neurons.
-As of February, he will be joining Oklahoma State University as an assistant professor in Electrical Engineering.
+Timothy Brown was a member of ReMIND as a postdoctoral researcher at Sandia National lab from 2022-2025.
+As of August 2026, he joined Oklahoma State University as an assistant professor in Electrical Engineering.

 Kyle Burns